SHArtyom/python-project-49/README.md

 ## Installation guide

-To install the package for an end-user:
+### To install the package for an end-user

+Execute:

 `python3 -m pip install --user dist/*.whl`

-If you would like to install it as a developer:
+### If you would like to install it as a developer

 To install all dependencies execute: